Enumeration formulas for (3, 6)-fullerenes: Coinciding signatures and rotational symmetry

 \section{Coinciding signatures and rotational symmetry}

-We will say that a trihex has \emph{3-fold rotational symmetry} if it can be embedded on the sphere in such a way that a 3-fold rotation of the sphere induces a graph isomorphism.
-This section shows that the trihexes with coinciding signatures are exactly the trihexes that have 3-fold rotational symmetry.
+We will say that a $(3,6)$-fullerene has \emph{3-fold rotational symmetry} if it is equivalent to an embedding on the sphere in which a 3-fold rotation of the sphere induces a graph isomorphism.
+This section shows that the $(3,6)$-fullerenes with coinciding signatures are exactly the $(3,6)$-fullerenes that have 3-fold rotational symmetry.

+Recall from Section~\ref{sec-background} that every $(3,6)$-fullerene is equivalent to the quotient space of a hexagonal tiling of the plane, under a group of isometries generated by $180^\circ$ rotations.

-\begin{lemma} Consider a trihex that is represented as the quotient space $Q$ of the hexagonally tiled plane under a group of isometries generated by $180^\circ$ rotations.
+\begin{lemma} Consider a $(3,6)$-fullerene that is represented as the quotient space $Q$ of the hexagonally tiled plane under a group of isometries generated by $180^\circ$ rotations around points of a superimposed parallelogram grid.
 Let $q: \mathbb{R}^2 \to Q$ be the quotient map.
 Suppose that $t$ is an isometry of the plane that takes special hexagons to special hexagons.
 Then the induced map $f:Q \rightarrow Q$ defined by $f(x) = q(t(y))$, where $y$ is any point in $q^{-1}(x)$, is a well-defined map that induces a graph isomorphism on the vertices and edges of $Q$. \end{lemma}